“SUMMER OF lOVE”

 “I’d love to meet you at O’briens, but why not wait until my birthday night?
 It’s not that far away.”

-The tall one knocked back a shot, “You must be Irish with that mane of red hair,” he said.
+The tall one knocked back a shot, “You must be Irish with that mane of red hair.
 Let me buy you a proper drink.”

 He didn’t wait for her answer and yelled, “A shot of Bushmills for the lovely lady!”